westlab/Plugfest-2020/PITCHME.md

 - Then, all application can subscribe TEDS in the beginning.
 - Clients can get TEDS again by reconnecting.

+- Redundant TEDS connumication will be achived.
+- Application has to know everytime the first message is TEDS.
+If application do not care the first TEDS in its implementation, it may cause a serious system failure.

 @snap[east]
 <img src="https://raw.githubusercontent.com/wiki/westewest/PlugFest/images/SingleTopic.png" alt="Single" width="30%">
 @snapend